We may earn money or products from the companies mentioned in this post.

 30. Maintain your appliances

 Spending on maintenance is better than buying a new one more often.
 Do a maintenance check on your appliances and cars regularly so you can spot any problem before it becomes worse and costly.
+Heating and cooling systems also require regular HVAC maintenance to keep them running properly and to make them energy efficient as well.
 Aim to keep your things longer.

 31. Watch out for coupons and promotions